Home > Information for Academic Credit Programs > Certificate in Polymer Science and Engineering

 - Prospective students wishing to pursue this certificate for credit will apply for non-degree admission.
 Upon successful completion of the required courses, students will receive a Certificate of Completion and the courses will be listed on an official Lehigh University transcript.
 Degreed students can apply these 12 credits of coursework towards their M.S. in Polymer Science and Engineering degree.

-- For students wishing to pursue this certificate for non-credit participation (professional development) will simply complete and submit the non credit registration and payment form.
-(Contact our office for more information).
+- For students wishing to pursue this certificate for non-credit participation (professional development), please review the Professional Development Course Listing to view course information and registration information.
 After completion of four required courses, participants will be issued a Certificate of Completion upon request.